 “I still have very sad days but I have learned not to dwell on the past and what could have been,” she said.
 “Now I look forward to what the world has in store for me.”

 Gwyneth’s inspiring story of optimism and perseverance is just one example of how VLACS students are able to balance school work and their hobbies, as well as discover new passions.
-For more information about our online high school program, please contact us today.
+For more information about our online program, please attend an open house.